Effect of Dissipation on Warm Chromo-Natural Inflation

-A successful inflationary model must provide sufficiently long period of inflation to solve the horizon problem .
+A successful inflationary model must provide sufficiently long period of inflation to solve the horizon problem.
 To satisfy these constraints, the potential for the inflaton must be very flat.
-Natural inflation is one of the viable model \cite{2015} in which shift symmetry protects the inflaton potential from quantum corrections which assures a flat inflaton potential.
-But Natural inflation requires a large axion decay constant , $f\sim M_P$ \cite{2004} which appears to be difficult to realize within the framework of string theory.
+Natural inflation\cite{PhysRevLett.65.3233}\cite{Adams_1993}\cite{Savage_2006}\cite{2015}\cite{2004} is one of the viable models in which shift symmetry assures a flat inflaton potential.
+But Natural inflation requires a large axion decay constant, $f\sim M_P$ to match the constraints on the spectral index, which appears to be difficult to realize within the framework of string theory\cite{Banks_2003}.
+Later in 2012, Adshead et al \cite{2012} proposed an axionic inflationary model which has a sub-Planckian axionic decay constant.
+There in addition to the axionic field, they considered a collection of non-abelian gauge fields having a rotationally invariant vacuum expectation value.
+This model is known as Chromo-Natural Inflation \cite{2012}\cite{Adshead_2013}\cite{Dimastrogiovanni_2013}\cite{Bhattacharjee_2015}.
+In this paper, we have extended Chromo-Natural inflation to a warm inflationary scenario, termed 'Warm Chromo-Natural Inflation'.